This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Keep reading if your MacBook Pro’s screen is covered with distorted lines, making getting anything done impossible!

 If you have almost no visibility on your MacBook Pro screen, you might need to connect an external display temporarily for troubleshooting.
 Now, before we get down to the five possible reasons for the flickering screen issue, here are some simple steps you should take:

 Believe it or not, restarting your MacBook Pro or updating macOS can be enough to bring your screen back to normal.
 In addition, running an Apple Diagnostics test will rule out any hardware damage.
 Now, let’s move on to the five possible reasons.

 Possible Reason #1: Faulty Integrated Graphics Processor

 Did you know that many MacBook Pro models actually have two GPUs?
 One is a low-power integrated graphics processor, while the other is a discrete graphics processor.
 The MacBook Pro switches between the two for optimized battery usage based on your current graphical use.
 This feature is called ‘Automatic graphics switching.’

 If your MacBook Pro screen is flickering, one possible reason might be that the integrated graphics processor is faulty.
 By turning off this feature, you can switch permanently to the higher-performance discrete graphics processor instead and thus fix the flickering issue.
 Ready to give it a try?
 Here is how to turn it off.

-Step 1: Open ‘System Preferences’ and click on the ‘Battery’ tab.
+Step 1: Open ‘System Preferences (System Settings on macOS Ventura and above)’ and click on the ‘Battery’ tab.
 In Catalina 10.15 and earlier versions of macOS, click on the ‘Energy Saver’ tab instead.